How To Take Notes In College

-You may be using pen and paper or any number of note taking apps, but no matter what you use, you have to make sure that your class notes are complete and understandable.
+You may be using pen and paper or any number of note-taking apps on your laptop, but no matter what you use, you have to make sure that your class notes are complete and understandable.

 Professors often distribute a slide deck or some kind of a lecture outline before or after each class, but that is a supplement, not a substitute for taking your own notes.